 Obtaining a BJJ blue belt in six months is challenging but possible.

-However, it will be much less complicated if you’re a jiu-jitsu white belt trained in other martial arts such as wrestling, judo, etc.
+However, it will be much less complicated if you’re a jiu-jitsu white belt trained in other martial arts, such as wrestling or judo.

 Otherwise, it will be easier if you hold a solid commitment to training, a positive mental attitude, and a savage competitive mindset.